JuliaCI/PkgTemplates.jl/docs/src/developer.md

 For an overview of writing template files for Mustache.jl, see [Custom Template Files](@ref) in the user guide.

-### Traits
+### Predicates

-There are a few traits for plugin types that are occassionally used to answer questions like "does this `Template` have any code coverage plugins?".
+There are a few predicate functions for plugins that are occasionally used to answer questions like "does this `Template` have any code coverage plugins?".
-If you're implementing a plugin that fits into one of the following categories, it would be wise to implement the corresponding trait function to return `true` for your type.
+If you're implementing a plugin that fits into one of the following categories, it would be wise to implement the corresponding predicate function to return `true` for instances of your type.

 ```@docs
+needs_username
 is_ci
 is_coverage
 ```